-Mr Benjamin Muscat and Mr Charles Scerri constitute the only two (2) employees of the Company.
+Mr Charles Scerri, Mr Patrick Hall and Mr Richard Saliba constitute the only employees of the Company.
 All other personnel engaged in the Group's operations are employed by subsidiary entities of the Company and receive their remuneration from their respective employer/s.

-For the purposes of Rule 8.A.4.9 of the Code, the Chief Executive Officer of the Group is employed with TCSM.
-The total gross emoluments paid to the Chief Executive Officer for the year under review included €104,078 by way of fixed remuneration and €50,000 by way of variable remuneration.
+For the purposes of Rule 8.A.4.9 of the Code, the Chief Executive Officer of the Group was, until the 4th September 2024, Mr Martin Agius and was employed with TCS (Management) Limited.
+The total gross emoluments paid to the Chief Executive Officer for the year under review included €98,020 by way of fixed remuneration and €50,000 by way of variable remuneration